Cost of living in Latin America: Providing affordable access to smart devices

 This provides benefits to those who would ordinarily struggle to purchase a smartphone, while encouraging better payment behaviours by reminding customers when it is time to pay their bill.
 It also has the capability to lock their device should payments continue to be missed.

-Furthermore, our Telecoms Platform is equipped to tackle fraud prevention and revenue assurance, giving operators and retailers peace of mind and protection when providing customers with credit.
+Furthermore, our device locking cloud platform is equipped to tackle fraud prevention and revenue assurance, giving operators and retailers peace of mind and protection when providing customers with credit.

 This straight-forward, yet impactful approach has the potential to improve the digital economy.
 It will also generate the funds required to work on technological improvements to services that will further benefit society.